Restream/reindexer/float_vector.md

 In some cases, embedding may need to be skipped.
 To do this, you can set a precept like `vec_index_name=skip_embedding()` or, if you want to skip it for all vector indexes, `*=skip_embedding()`.
 If a record is being updated via update query, you can specify a vector index for which embedding will not be called, like `set vec_indx=skip_embedding() ...`

 ### Embedding cache configuration
-When do embedding, it makes sense to use result caching, which can improve performance.
+When doing embedding, it makes sense to use result caching, which can improve performance.
 To do this, you need to configure it.
 Setting up embedding caches is done in two places.
 Firstly, `cache_tag` parameter that was described above.
-`cache_tag` is part of `config` field in the target vector index description. `cache_tag` it's simple name\identifier, used to access the cache.
+`cache_tag` is part of the `config` field in the target vector index description. `cache_tag` is a simple name/identifier, used to access the cache.
 Optional, if not specified, caching is not used.
 The name may not be unique.
 In this case, different embedders can put the result in the same cache.
 But keep in mind that this only works well if the source data for the embedder does not overlap.
 Or if the embedders return exactly the same values for the same request.